-I’m pretty sure when I was born there was a rock beat in the delivery room.
+I’m pretty sure when I was born, I was rockin’ to the beat in the delivery room.
 A typical tutu-craving little kid, I started ballet at 4 years old, and made toe shoe status by 10.
-Today I might be pirouette-challenged but the need to move to a beat is still instinctive, a fact that eternally (and gleefully) embarrasses my once-upon-a-time teenage kids.
+Today I might be pirouette-challenged but the need to move it, move it is still instinctive, a fact that always (and gleefully) embarrassed my once-upon-a-time teenage kids.

 Though I may now groove a little differently, one dance rule will always be carved in stone.
 When you trip the light fantastic – don’t step on anyone’s toes.
 From the nervous 13 year-old partners of my youth to men keeping up with my spontaneous footwork, I’ve always tried not to plant my size 7 ½’s on theirs.
 It’s just well, awkward.